alex-ball/dccpaper/README.md

 into dccpaper-base.sty; please do not attempt to use this package independently of the above classes.

-The classes are suitable for submissions to the respective review boards, but can also be used to produce the final camera-ready papers.
+The classes are able to produce both submissions and camera-ready papers.

 [International Journal of Digital Curation]: http://www.ijdc.net/
 [International Digital Curation Conference]: https://www.dcc.ac.uk/events/idcc